asetil/Angular2_Tools/README.md

 But this must not be so hard to add a simple component to a project.
 At this point i came out with an idea of why i'm not writing my own component.
 And <b><u>aw_datepicker</u></b> was born.

-To use it with minimum effort, just <b>datepicker.component.ts</b> file to your "Angular Components" folder.
-Then register this new componenet from your "App.Module" via NgModule.
+To use it with minimum effort, just add <b>datepicker.component.ts</b> file to your "Angular Components" folder.
+Then register this new componenet from your "Application.Module" in NgModule declarations.
 Just this!

-To customize ppereance you can apply any css you want or for default appereance use css codes from <b><u>datepicker.css</u></b> file.
+To customize appearance you can apply any css you want or for default appearance use css codes from <b><u>datepicker.css</u></b> file.

 And lastly, to use it in your form as form control, check usage <b><u>demo.html</u></b> file